oonuttlet/oonuttlet.github.io/finalproj/scripts.md

 [Script 3](/finalproj/md/flow_diagram.html)

-This final script produces HTML widgets, which are interactive in 3 dimensions, to smybolize scooter flows
+This final script produces HTML widgets, which are interactive in 3 dimensions, to smybolize scooter flows.
+It only uses data collected on May 1, 2022 (due to hardware restraints).

 [Script 4](/finalproj/md/hexagons.html)